 Step-1) Go to device manager and uninstall then again reinstall the network adapter (means, driver).
 It’ll fix the IP stack (IPv4) error issue on your PC.
 The other things you can do:-

 - Update Windows OS.

-Step-2) Try to work on other web browser on the same PC.
-If it’s working fine, no-error then, reset the chrome browser to defaults.
+Step-2) Try to work on another web browser on the same PC.
+If it’s working fine, with no error then, reset the chrome browser to defaults.

 Step-3) To reset type chrome://flags/ in chrome’s address bar => click on “Reset all to default”.
 That’s it.
 All done!
 Now it’ll set on defaults.